 Welcome to Day #7 of 100 Days of Travel.
 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.
 Markovi Kuli is a short hike, but well worth it for the dramatic views of the landscape, 360-degree views of the Pelagonia valley, and exploring the castle ruins.

 A Short History

 Marko Mrnjavčević, a vassal king under the Ottoman Empire, has reams of historically accurate accounts.
 Then there are the stories of the legendary Prince Marko, a hero of Serbian folklore who sported a black mustache the size of a six-month-old lamb and wore a shaggy wolf-pelt for his coat.
 His weapon of a choice?
 A massive 85-kilogram mace, so heavy that he had to wear an equally weighted wineskin on his right side for balance (Marko is as legendary for his drinking as he is for his courageous feats).
 He lived to be 300 years old and rode a talking horse that drank.
 In both fact and fiction, these towers were his home.

 You can see Marko’s Towers and the iconic cross atop the summit from everywhere in the city.
 There’s a road with a few parking spots as well.

 Photo Quick Tip: There are hundreds of electrical wires strung up all over the city, frequently blocking your epic shots of Marko’s Towers.
 Bide your time until you reach the trailhead and you will be rewarded with clutter-free views.

 On the Hike